 Networking for Emerging Scholars: A Conversation with HMRE Researchers and Practitioners

-The Marriage Strengthening Research and Dissemination Center (MAST Center) and the National Council of Family Relations (NCFR) are pleased to announce a FREE virtual mentoring event for emerging scholars at the 2020 NCFR Annual Conference being held the week of November 11.
+The Marriage Strengthening Research and Dissemination Center (MAST Center) and the National Council of Family Relations (NCFR) are pleased to announce a FREE virtual mentoring event for emerging scholars in Healthy Marriage and Relationship Education (HMRE).
+This event is part of the 2020 NCFR Annual Conference being held the week of Nov.
+11, 2020.

 The mentoring event is designed to facilitate relationships among emerging scholars—current graduate students and early career professionals who are less than 5 years out from their terminal degree—and more established leaders in the research and practice fields interested in family strengthening research and programming.
 After attending a full group Zoom meeting, emerging scholars and mentors will be assigned to Zoom breakout rooms (1-2 mentors and ~6 emerging scholars) based on topical interest and will have ample opportunity to speak about professional development topics such as: navigating graduate school, launching a research agenda, academic and nonacademic career opportunities in HMRE-related work, and how to form partnerships with HMRE programs.